 Research Grant for the Young Investigator

 The NKFI Research Grant program funds young investigators who have research projects that will increase the understanding of kidney, urologic and related diseases and transplantation as well as improve the clinical management and treatment or cure of these diseases.
 Grant submissions are reviewed and selected by the NKFI Research Review Committee on a biennial basis.
-We currently are seeking applications for funding for 2017-2018.
+Creation of a second grant is underway.
+Check back for updates in the future.

 For more information, please contact Megan Craig at firstname.lastname@example.org or (312) 321-1500.